phoneybadger/picker/README.md

 ## Installation

 ### On elementary OS
-On elementary OS you can get Picker from the app center.
+On elementary OS you can get Cherrypick from the app center.

 ### On other distros
-Picker has been designed for and tested on elementary OS.
-However you can always install Picker as a flatpak on any distro with flatpak support from the elementary flatpak repository
+Cherrypick has been designed for and tested on elementary OS.
+However you can always install Cherrypick as a flatpak on any distro with flatpak support from the elementary flatpak repository
 ```
 flatpak install https://flatpak.elementary.io/repo/appstream/io.github.ellie_commons.cherrypick.flatpakref
 ```